wesovilabs/beyond/README.md

 Goa is a Golang library based in aspect-oriented programming (AOP).
 The main goal is aim to increase modularity by allowing the separation of cross-cutting concerns.

+## What's AOP?

+"In computing, aspect-oriented programming (AOP) is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
+It does so by adding additional behavior to existing code (an advice) without modifying the code itself, instead separately specifying which code is modified via a "pointcut" specification"

 # Getting Started

 ## Installation